 Carbohydrates are the body's preferred fuel during high-intensity activities, such as cycling.
 This macronutrient is essential for maintaining high performance and effective recovery.

-However, not all carbohydrates are created equal, and the selection and timing of these nutrients for a cyclist can significantly impact performance.
+However, not all carbohydrates are created equal, and the selection and timing of these nutrients for a cyclist can significantly impact your performance.

 Types and times of consumption

 Carbohydrates are generally classified as simple and complex.
-Simple carbohydrates, such as table sugar, fruits, and refined products, are quickly digested and provide a short-term energy boost.
+Simple carbohydrates, such as table sugar, fruits, and refined products, are digested quickly and provide a short-term energy boost.

 On the other hand, complex carbohydrates, found in foods such as whole grains, legumes, and vegetables, are digested more slowly, providing a more sustained energy supply.

-For cyclists, timing carbohydrate intake is crucial.
+For cyclists, the timing of carbohydrate intake is crucial.
 Before exercise, focus on complex carbohydrates to ensure a steady supply of energy.
 A meal rich in these nutrients should be consumed approximately 2-3 hours before cycling.

 Energy gels and sports drinks are popular options that offer rapid absorption of simple and complex sugars, thus maintaining performance and delaying fatigue.